mdwheele/tunacorn/README.md

 - Task Operations
 - Logging

-The Engine collaborates with the `ProcessList` and `WorkBoard` objects given to it during construction.
+The Engine collaborates with the `ProcessList` and `TaskList` objects given to it during construction.

 **What is the `ProcessList`?**